hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

      * - lti
        - Learning Tools Interoperability component that adds an external learning application to display content, or to display content and also require a student response.
      * - peergrading
        - Indicates a problem that is graded by other students.
+An option for grading open ended questions.
      * - poll_question
        - Not currently used. **History**: This ``module_type`` was included in a single course on a test basis and then deprecated.
      * - problem